Elevator Pitch

 Words

-The highway-funding model is broken—the gas tax is failing, the Highway Trust Fund is effectively insolvent, and the CBO projects a $241 billion shortfall this decade.
-Carma is the Road Pricing Operating System that makes road pricing deployable, repeatable, and scalable.
+The highway-funding model is broken—the gas tax is failing, and the Highway Trust Fund is effectively insolvent.
+Carma is the Road Usage Operating System that makes road pricing deployable, repeatable, and scalable.
 We sell a platform software subscription plus a per-transaction fee, so agencies get a living system—not a bespoke infrastructure project every time policy changes.
 We're already in production with the North Central Texas Council of Governments in Dallas–Fort Worth: a $23 million contract inside $28 million total contracted value, with about $3 million historical ARR and a $4.2 million 2026 projection.
-We land and expand—and we win because we expand agency margin into programmable pricing without the infrastructure overhead.
+We land and expand—and we win because we expand agency margin, letting them move beyond fixed tolling into programmable pricing without the infrastructure and operating overhead.

 slides · 123 tabs · V voice